Self-dual SU(2) invariant Einstein metrics and modular dependence of theta-functions

 As a corollary of conditions (\ref{trA}), eigenvalues of all monodromies $M^0$, $M^1$ and $M^x$ equal $\pm i$.
 Such sets of monodromy matrices allow simple classification \cite{Hitc94}: \begin{Theorem} Let eigenvalues of all monodromy matrices $M^0$, $M^1$ and $M^x$ equal $\pm i$.
-Then up to constant simultaneous similarity transformation they are given by
+Then up to a simultaneous constant similarity transformation they are given by

-\be M^x=\left(\ba{cc}0 & -ie^{-2\pi i p} \\ -i e^{2\pi ip} & 0 \ea\right)\; 0.8cm p,q\in \C \la{genM}\ee or \be M^0=\left(\ba{cc} -i & q_0 \\ 0 & i \ea\right)\;; 0.5cm M^1=\left(\ba{cc} -i & -i+ q_0 \\ 0 & i \ea\right)\;; 0.5cm M^x=\left(\ba{cc} -i & -i \\ 0 & i \ea\right)\;, 0.5cm q_0\in \C \,. {} \la{degM}\ee \end{Theorem}
+\be M^x=\left(\ba{cc}0 & -ie^{-2\pi i p} \\ -i e^{2\pi ip} & 0 \ea\right)\; 0.8cm p,q\in \C\;, \la{genM}\ee or \be M^0=\left(\ba{cc} -i & q_0 \\ 0 & i \ea\right)\;; 0.5cm M^1=\left(\ba{cc} -i & -i+ q_0 \\ 0 & i \ea\right)\;; 0.5cm M^x=\left(\ba{cc} -i & -i \\ 0 & i \ea\right)\;, 0.5cm q_0\in \C \,. {} \la{degM}\ee \end{Theorem}

 It is easy to see, however, that the solution of the inverse monodromy problem for one-parametric set of monodromy matrices (\ref{degM}) may be obtained in certain limit of solution of the inverse monodromy problem for the two-parametric set of monodromy matrices (\ref{genM}).
 Namely, we can formulate the following